On the nature of the spin glass transition: Symmetries and criticality

-It is finally useful to recall why the two-dimensional Ashkin-Teller model (two coupled Ising models) possesses an ordered phase \cite{Baxter} in spite of the fact that its Hamiltonian renormalizes at criticality on the Gaussian action (\ref{free}) \cite{KB}.
-The reason is that the two Ising spin fields cannot be themselves expressed in terms of the field (\ref{phi}) \cite{KB,DG_AT}.
+Also the two-dimensional Ashkin-Teller model (two coupled Ising models) renormalizes at criticality on the Gaussian action (\ref{free}) \cite{KB}.
+However, the order fields, which are the two Ising spin fields, cannot be themselves expressed in terms of the field (\ref{phi}) \cite{KB,DG_AT}.
 Hence, the symmetry relevant for the Ashkin-Teller model remains discrete and can be spontaneously broken also in $d=2$.

-Summarizing, in $d=2$ a line of renormalization group fixed points and the absence of a finite temperature transition to an ordered phase are sufficient conditions for continuous internal symmetry.
+This is why the model possesses an ordered phase \cite{Baxter}.